Adithya-U/Stock-analysis-using-ML/README.md

 ## Dataset

 The dataset used in this project consists of time series data for 7000 NYSE stocks.
-Each data point includes the date, stock identifier, and closing price.
-The dataset is available in the `data/` directory.
+Each data point includes the date, open, high, low, volume and closing price.
+The dataset is available in kaggle. https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs.
+Technical analysis indicators were added manually and using libraries

 ## Models Evaluated